 First of all, I should note that I don’t know who John Red Eagle is.
 The list of authors lead with his name but there is no author biography in the book or on the Castalia House website.
 Which bits of the book are his and which Vox Day’s is not clear – although some parts (such as Chapter 7’s arguments against Ricardo & Comparative Advantage) mirror things Vox Day has written before.
 The only info in the book is that it is implied that he is Native American and in the Chapter 3 section on the ‘Warrior Gene’ we are told:

 “One of the authors, John Red Eagle, comes from a family where the 3R variant is common, and for several generations some of his family members have had histories of hot tempers, confrontations, and violent physical fights, while others have never been involved in anything of the kind.” (loc 725)

-What we do get here are the first hint of the three bogeymen of fascism: betrayal, bolsheviks and bankers.
-The theme will reoccur throughout – the book is not just a standard xenophobic complaint about immigration but a claim that immigration is betrayal of America by conservatives.
+What we do get here are the first hint of the three bogeymen of fascism: betrayal, Bolsheviks and bankers.
+The theme will reoccur throughout – the book is not just a standard xenophobic complaint about immigration but a claim that immigration is a betrayal of America by conservatives.

 “It is, like the cuckolded husband, to raise the children of another man instead of one’s own sons and daughters.
 It is cuckservative.” (loc 149)